-Global economic and business activities continue to face widespread macroeconomic uncertainties, including labor shortages, inflation and monetary supply shifts, recession risks, recent and potential future disruptions in access to bank deposits or lending commitments due to bank failures, potential disruptions from the Russia-Ukraine conflict, and the lingering effects of the COVID-19 pandemic.
+Global economic and business activities continue to face widespread macroeconomic uncertainties, including labor shortages, inflation and monetary supply shifts, recession risks, recent and potential future disruptions in access to bank deposits or lending commitments due to bank failures and potential disruptions from the ongoing Russia-Ukraine conflict and related sanctions, and the ongoing conflict in Israel.
 The Company continues to actively monitor the impact of these macroeconomic factors on its financial condition, liquidity, operations and workforce.
 The extent of the impact of these factors on the Company's operational and financial performance, including its ability to execute its business strategies and initiatives in the expected time frame, will depend on future developments, which are uncertain and cannot be predicted; however, any continued or renewed disruption resulting from these factors could negatively impact the Company's business.